J4NN0/happy_wedding/README.md

   Names should not be placed inside the file.

-  The value of the interaction ranges from a minimum of -5 to a maximum of 5.
+  The values of the interactions between people should be go from a minimum of -5 to a maximum of 5.

   An example of a file [6 (5+1) the number of guets, 2 the number of tables and 3 tables seats (for each table)]: